sas7359/MemeMaker/README.md

 ### Requirements:
 - Node.js: https://nodejs.org/en/download/

-To ensure you have Node.js correctly installed, type the below commands on our command line and ensure you receive a response:
+To ensure you have Node.js correctly installed, type the below commands on your command line and ensure you receive a response:
 - `node -v`
 - `npm -v`